Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Connectivity for level sets

 \begin{defn} Suppose $B_1, B_2, \ldots, B_H \in \BD_{jk}$.
 They are called $j$-separated if $d( B^*_h, B^*_{h^\prime} ) > 2^{jk}$, $\forall h \neq h^\prime$, and coherent if in addition $d (B_{h+1}, B^{**}_h) = d (B_{h+1}, \cup_{s=1}^h B^{**}_s) = 1$, $\forall h = 1, \cdots, H-1$. \end{defn}

 \begin{remark} The definition of $j$-separation is to ensure the independence of $\max_{z \in B^*_h} \psi_{j,z}$, $1 \le h \le H$.
-The further definition of coherence makes us to calculate the number of all possible such sequences of boxes.
-These two aspects are both essential in the heuristic argument at the beginning of Section~\ref{pfofcard}. \end{remark}
+The further definition of coherence enables us to estimate the number of all such sequences of boxes.
+Both of these two aspects are essential in the heuristic argument at the beginning of Section~\ref{pfofcard}. \end{remark}